 In areas where the surface is required to be feathered to meet an adjoining surface, coat the existing surface uniformly with a thin coat of asphalt binder.

+401.15 Spreading, Finishing and Night Work.

-401.15 Spreading Finishing.
+Spreading and Finishing.
 Spread the mixture at a rate calculated using the specified thickness and the compacted width of the pavement course being placed, and the weight-to-volume conversion factors established in 401.21.
 Maintain the actual rate of spreading the mixture equal to the required calculated rate within the tolerance specified in 401.19.
 For pavement courses specified for leveling an existing pavement surface, the actual rate of spreading the mixture may vary from the required calculated rate as approved by the Engineer to accomplish the intended purpose.

 For intermediate courses, make the maximum compacted depth of any one layer 3 inches (75 mm).